emberjs/rfcs/text/0813-template-layering.md

 For the function call form of the `template()` function, idiomatic usages are defined as:

-1. The first argument must be a single standalone inline string literal, which must be:
+1. Unless otherwise specified:

+   1. All string literals inside the call (arguments, property keys, etc) must:
-   1. Specified with single quotes, or
+      1. Be quoted with single quotes, or
-   2. Specified with double quotes, or
+      2. Be quoted with double quotes, or
-   3. Specified with backticks but without a tag and no interpolations.
+      3. Be quoted with backticks but without a tag and without interpolations.
-2. The second argument, if provided, must be a single standalone inline anonymous function expression that:
-   1. Specified with either the `function` keyword or arrows, and
-   2. Does not have any modifiers (e.g. `async`, `function*`, etc), and
-   3. Does not take any arguments, and
-   4. Contains exactly the following function body:
-      1. A single return statement, which must return a standalone inline object literal (a "POJO") that:
+   2. All object literals ("POJOs") inside the call must:
-         1. Does not contain duplicate property names, and
+      1. Not contain duplicate property names, and
-         2. Does not contain computed property names, and
+      2. Not contain computed property names, even if the computed name is just a string literal, and
-         3. Does not contain any getters, setters or methods, and
+      3. Not contain any getters, setters or methods, and
-         4. Does not use the spread operator, and
+      4. Not use the spread operator.
-         5. Contains only name-value paris where the the value is a bare JavaScript identifier (variable reference) and the name matches the identifier exactly (i.e. cases where the shorthand property syntax would have been allowed), and
-         6. Can optionally be specified using shorthand property syntax.
-Note that because of the previous restriction this is always possible.
-      2. For arrow function expressions, the single expression shorthand is also permitted, provided that the expression is an object literal surrounded in a single pair of parenthesis that matches the above specification.
+   3. All function expressions must:
+      1. Be specified with either the `function` keyword or arrows, and
+      2. Be anonymous, and
+      3. Not have any modifiers (e.g. `async`, `function*`, etc), and
+      4. Have exactly one statement in the function body, which must be a `return` statement.
+For arrow function expressions, this implies the single-expression implicit return shorthand syntax can be used, which is encouraged but optional.

+2. The first argument to the call must be a string literal containing the template source.

-3. The third argument, if provided, must be a JavaScript identifier or the `this` keyword.
+3. The second argument to the call is optional.
+If provided, it must be a function expression that:

+   1. Has no parameters, and
+   2. Returns an object literal where every name-value pair must be in the form
+      of:
+      1. The property name must be a valid JavaScript identifier and its value must be a reference to the variable with the same name.
+This implies that the JavaScript shorthand property syntax can be used, which is encouraged but optional.
+Alternatively,
+      2. When the `template()` function is called from within a `static` block inside a class body, the property name can also be a valid JavaScript private field name (i.e. a valid JavaScript identifier prefixed by the `#` character), which must be quoted.
+Its value must be a function expression that:
+         1. Has exactly one parameter, and
+         2. Returns the current value of the corresponding private field (with the same name as the object key) on the object passed in the parameter.

+4. When, and only when, the `template()` function is called from within a `static` block inside a class body, then a third argument must be supplied to the call, and this argument must be the `this` keyword.

-4. No more than three arguments can be passed.
+5. No additional arguments can be passed.
-5. Comments are not permitted anywhere inside the arguments list.

-For the tagged template string form, idiomatic usages are defined as:
+For the tagged template string literal form, idiomatic usages are defined as:

-1. The string must not contain any interpolations.
+1. The string literal must not contain any interpolations.
-2. For class association, the tagged template string must be placed in a static initializer block where it is the only statement.
-Comments are not permitted inside the block.
+2. For class association, the tagged template string must be placed inside a `static` block within the class body, where it must be the only statement in the block.

 Some examples of idiomatic usages: